Whisky Myths Busted #3 – what is and isn’t a Speyside whisky.

 As much as these two drams may be similar in age, they do have enough differences to almost say that they are different whiskies.
 Looking at the two just in the bottle, we can see that the Revival bottling proudly states no colouring and no chill filtering.
 However the previous era bottle says nothing much apart from what it is legally obligated.
 So what do I think?

 Let’s delve into cliches.
 The cliche about first impressions matter comes immediately into mind.
 When sampling the two whiskies neat, the older version was instantly drinkable and had so much more pleasant aroma.
 It would be remiss to write off the Revival at this point, as it was also presenting a decent nose, but yet had a slight sourness to it.
 And there I stick my hand back into the bag of cliches to find that you shouldn’t judge a book by its cover.
 Of course, I take a look at the cover of my Revival bottle to see the magic numbers of 46% written.
-So I’m not really comparing like for like, and by dropping the the ABV down by adding some water, the playing field has been levelled somewhat.
+So I’m not really comparing like for like, and by dropping the the ABV down a bit by adding some water, the playing field has been levelled somewhat.
 I am mindful as I write this that if somebody is playing cliche bingo, you may have a full house by the end of this review.

-Because I was wanting to conduct as accurate a comparison as possible, I poured a new dram of 25ml and added 3.5ml of water, thus taking the sample down to 40%.
+Because I was wanting to conduct as accurate a comparison as possible, I poured another new dram of 25ml and added 3.5ml of water, thus taking the sample down to 40%.
 This changed things a bit, the Revival has become more calm, the wood spice has subsided somewhat, and the flavours, although I didn’t find any more, came into a clearer focus.
-I also felt the mouthfeel change somewhat to be less viscous, even than the undiluted 40% sample of yesteryear.
-The spices were still dominant for me, and I had to add even more water (1ml) to make it as pleasant as I felt the older sample was, then we have to realise that we have taken the dram down to just under 39% abv.
+I also felt the mouthfeel change somewhat to be less viscous, even less than the undiluted 40% sample of yesteryear.
+The spices were still dominant for me, and I had to add even more water (1ml) to make it as pleasant as I felt the older sample was, then we have to acknowledge that we have taken the dram down to just under 39% abv.

 And here is were we have to face an elephant in the room.
 And for a change it isn’t me making the trumping noises.
 There is a lot of noise made about alcoholic strength, and how more is better as you can dilute to how you like it.
 That is an undeniable fact.
 The other fact about having a stronger abv is the need to chill filter is removed, as the fatty esters that make a cold whisky go cloudy will remain in solution, and by not chill filtering, more of the goodness is retained within the spirit and transferred into the bottle for your drinking pleasure.